 Note that many airlines also require you to have at least 90 days – or even as many as 180 – left to even board the plane.
 Dig your doc out of your sock drawer and check it out.

 If you’re planning on a long-term move, you’ll more than likely need a visa.
 Some tourist visas are good for three months or even up to a year, but if you’re planning to work, buy property or study, a tourist visa won’t cut it.
 Contact your nearest consulate for the requirements necessary, and work to get them together as hastily as possible.
 Some visas can be sent away for, while still other require multiple trips to the consulate to present and pick up your visa in person.

 It’s all good practice, really – in Spain’s case, the waiting will become part of everyday life!

 Live the Language

-Language can be an Anglo expat’s biggest nightmare if English is not the commonly spoken language.
-Thankfully, the web is home to countless resources, including podcasts, practice exams and videos and songs.
+Language can be an Anglo expat’s biggest nightmare as English is not the commonly spoken language.
+Thankfully, the web is home to countless resources: podcasts, practice exams and videos and songs.
 I always suggest to my students that they read or watch something that they’re interested in in English, and doing the same helped me learn Spanish.
-Check out Notes from Spain and Note in Spanish if you’re into Spanish – it’s a great resource for not just words, but also images and culture in España.
+Check out Notes from Spain and Note in Spanish – it’s a great resource for not just words, but also images and culture in España.

 Many big cities also have free language courses or refugee centers, and chances are there’s a native speaker you could invite for a coffee.
 I checked out books and films from my local library to pick up a few extra words and phrases, which sparked an interest in reading travel memoirs.
 If you’re creative and willing, the possibilities will come.